heyoeyo/muggled_dpt/.readme_assets/results_explainer.md

 With this form you can manually adjust the A and B values until the mapping looks plausible (this is how the [3D viewer](https://github.com/heyoeyo/muggled_dpt?tab=readme-ov-file#run-3d-viewer) works).

+### Fitting to (more) known data

+The approach described above is error-prone as it depends on only two values.
+In situations where more ground truth data is available, it's possible to perform a least-squares fit between the DPT prediction and ground truth, to get a better estimate of the `A` and `B` terms.
+This are a number of discussions about how to do this on the MiDaS (see issue [#171](https://github.com/isl-org/MiDaS/issues/171)) and Depth-Anything (see [#157](https://github.com/DepthAnything/Depth-Anything-V2/issues/157#issuecomment-2691827143) and [#268](https://github.com/isl-org/MiDaS/issues/268#issuecomment-1948867398)) github repos.
+If a dense ground truth is available, another (simpler) alternative would be to shift and scale the DPT prediction to match the median (or other statistical metric, like mean) and standard-deviation of the known ground truth data (this also mimicks the training procedure of these models).

 ## Results are scene-specific!

 It's important to note that the mapping between the DPT result and the true depth varies on a scene-by-scene (or image-by-image) basis!
 It is not fixed for a given camera and (in general) will not be stable over a video sequence.
 This can be seen by the fact that the mapping depends on the closest and farthest objects in the image, due to the d<sub>min</sub> and d<sub>max</sub> terms.
 Consider the example below, where we start with the same red ball scene as before, but then replace the small red ball with a larger (and closer) purple ball: